natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 the target cowers with fear.
 On a successful save, it is shaken for 1 round.
 Each round on its turn, a cowering subject may attempt a new save to end the effect.
-A creature who worships the same god as you takes a -2
+A creature who worships the same god as you takes a -2 penalty on its saving throw.

-## penalty on its saving throw.
+## Castigate, Mass

 **School** enchantment (compulsion) [fear, language-dependent, mind-affecting]; **Level** inquisitor 5